romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 If the table has `updatedAt` [timestamp](/guide/common-column-methods.html#timestamps), it will be updated even for an empty data.

-## updateRaw
+## updateSql

 [//]: # 'has JSDoc'

-`updateRaw` is for updating records with raw SQL expression.
+`updateSql` is for updating records with raw SQL expression.

 The behavior is the same as a regular `update` method has:
 `find` or `where` must precede calling this method,